 Students who self-refer will be strongly encouraged to tell their parents/carers, but if they are not ready to do this their confidentiality will be respected.

 We also offer online counselling using a secure platform for email, video or instant messaging and hold a drop-in service every Wednesday lunchtime.
-The counsellors attend on Tuesdays and Wednesdays.
-If you would like more information or to make an appointment to talk to us please contact your child’s Year Leader.
+The counsellor attends TBS on Tuesdays and Wednesdays.
+If you would like more information or to make an appointment to talk to the Counsellor please contact your child’s Year Leader.

 Denise Kolb (MBACP)Hello.
 I am a psychotherapist and counsellor working with young people and adults at the Beaconsfield School.
 I appreciate how hard it can be to take the first step to contact a counsellor, so I encourage students to contact me or Sarah via the school counselling email to find out more about how counselling can work for you.
 Students can drop-in to see me Wednesday lunch times in the Green Room.